jxtajxta/orac_polychain/README.md

 # orac_polychain
-This is an adaptation of the midi out patch that uses the object `poly` to send midi notes to six diferents synths.
+This is an adaptation of the midi out patch that uses the object `poly` to send midi notes to six diferents midi channels.
 I make this to play my digitakt and octatrack polyphonically (: